gawati/gawati-docs/docs/source/development/dev-env-vm.rst

 We recommend `Virtualbox`_.
 Install using the command ::

-  choco install openssh 7zip virtualbox -y
+  choco install kitty 7zip virtualbox -y

 We provide a Centos 7 Minimal Install `Virutalbox Image`_ using LVM and seprate filesystems mounted where Gawati takes up space: